Hans Albert Einstein: Career

 In 1922, Hans followed in his parents' footsteps and entered ETH Zurich, where he studied civil engineering, graduating in 1926.
 From 1926 to 1930 he worked at the steel design company Klönne, in Dortmund, Germany.
 From 1931 to 1938, he worked as a research engineer at the newly founded Laboratory of Hydraulics and Soil Mechanics (VAWE) at ETH Zurich.
 There, in 1936 Hans Albert obtained a doctorate in technical science.
 His doctoral thesis "Bed Load Transport as a Probability Problem" (Der Geschiebetrieb als Wahrscheinlichkeitsproblem) is considered the definitive work on sediment transport.

 Hans' father, Albert, left Germany in 1933 to escape the persecution of Jews by the Nazi government.
 Heeding his father's advice, Hans emigrated from Switzerland to Greenville, South Carolina, in 1938.
 He worked for the US Department of Agriculture, studying sediment transport from 1938 to 1943.
 He continued working for the USDA at the California Institute of Technology starting in 1943.
 In 1947 he took a position as associate professor of hydraulic engineering at the University of California, Berkeley.
 He advanced to full professor, and later professor emeritus.
 Einstein traveled the world to participate in hydraulic engineering conferences.
-He was at a symposium at Woods Hole in Massachusetts when he collapsed and died from heart failure on July 26, 1973.

 Einstein was honored by a Guggenheim Fellowship (1953), research awards from the American Society of Civil Engineers (1959 and 1960), the Berkeley Citation from the University of California (1971), the Certificate of Merit from the U.S. Department of Agriculture (1971), and a certificate of recognition for more than 20 years of devoted and distinguished service to Applied Mechanics Reviews by the American Society of Mechanical Engineers (1972).

-Hans was also made an member of Pi Tau Sigma in December 1949 with honorary membership grade.
+Hans was also made a member of Pi Tau Sigma in December 1949 with honorary membership grade.

 In 1958 he was the principal guest of honor at the Technion's dedication of a new building housing the Albert Einstein Institute of Physics.

-Hans Albert Einstein died due to heart failure on July 26, 1973 in Woods Hole, Massachusetts.
+Hans Albert Einstein collapsed and died of heart failure on July 26, 1973 while attending a symposium at Woods Hole, Massachusetts.
 His papers are held at the Water Resources Collections and Archives in the University of California, Riverside Libraries and in the University of Iowa Libraries Special Collections and Archives.

 Personal life

-In 1927, Hans Albert Einstein married Frieda Knecht.
+In 1927, Hans Albert Einstein married Frieda Knecht (1895-1958).
 They had four children: